Internet-Draft | SPICE SD-CWT | June 2025 |

 When a Holder presents an SD-CWT to a Verifier, it can disclose none, some, or all of its blinded claims.

-An SD-CWT presentation to a Verifier has the same syntax as an SD-CWT issued to a Holder, except the Holder choses the subset of disclosures included in the sd_claims
+An SD-CWT presentation to a Verifier has the same syntax as an SD-CWT issued to a Holder, except the Holder chooses the subset of disclosures included in the sd_claims

 Since the unprotected header is not included in the signature, it will contain all the Salted Disclosed Claims when sent from the Issuer to the Holder.